nationalarchives/tna-forms/README.md

 ```

 ## Client-Side validation
-Jquery Validation plugin is used to validate all the contact forms
+Jquery Validation plugin is used to validate all the contact forms.

+### How to add client-side validation

+Template checklist available inside form-default.js's header (js/forms/).

 ### Error representation